peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

  parameter, which specifies the date at which a file was last read (RFC 2183 sec.
 * `int hashCode()`<br>
- Returns the hash code for this instance.
+ Calculates the hash code of this object.
 * `boolean isAttachment()`<br>
  Gets a value indicating whether the disposition type is attachment.
 * `boolean isInline()`<br>